I Got "Milk Bath Nails", The Understated Manicure Trend Taking Over Salons

-Welcome to the summer of nude nail trends.
-While the warmer weather has typically called for creamy pastels and bold neon shades, this year has seen a significant shift: When it comes to manicures, we're gravitating more towards a neutral color palette.
+Welcome to the era of nude nail trends.
+While previous major trends have typically called for creamy pastels and bold neon shades, this year has seen a significant shift: When it comes to manicures, we're gravitating more towards a neutral colour palette.

-Take the "French fade" nail trend, for example: an ombré twist on the classic French manicure that's taken Instagram by storm.
+Take the "French fade" nail trend, for example, an ombré twist on the classic French manicure that's taken Instagram by storm.
 Then there's the "modern French" manicure, a contemporary version of the white-and-pink classic that enlists an ivory polish to imitate the tip of a natural nail.
-Their popularity makes sense: Trends like these suit all skin tones, work for any summer occasion (especially if you're a member of a wedding party), and they can even be cost-effective, seeing as growth is virtually imperceptible.
+Their popularity makes sense: Trends like these suit all skin tones, work for any occasion and they can even be cost-effective, seeing as growth is virtually imperceptible.

 Advertisement